-To be awarded to one or more Rooftop Films alumni filmmakers to help them to complete a short film that communicates the power of hope, collaboration and togetherness to make positive change.
-This grant is in commemoration of our dear friend and teammate Kayla Thomas.
-Each year when we award this grant we will be reminded of her and of how she made our lives more beautiful and helped us to create special moments.
-She made our burdens lighter and this grant is one small way in which we can emulate her and do the same for others.
-As we were creating this grant we knew we wanted to help new films get made, and particularly to support films that we thought would make Kayla happy.
+To be awarded to one or more Rooftop Films alumni filmmakers to help them to complete a short film that communicates the power of hope, collaboration, and togetherness to make positive change.
+This grant is in commemoration of our dear friend and teammate, Kayla Thomas.
+Each year, when we award this grant, we are reminded of her—of how she made our lives more beautiful and helped us create too many special moments to count.
+She made our burdens lighter, and this grant is but a small way in which we can emulate her and do the same for others.
+As we were creating this grant, we knew we wanted to help new films get made, and—particularly—to support films we thought would make Kayla happy.

 Rooftop Films will donate $1,000 towards this filmmaker grant, and any money that we raise from this campaign—up to $5,000—will also go towards it.
 We will then select and announce the grant winner(s) each winter.